tudmichael0/X00171114_CA2/README.md

 Local Development Setup

-First I entered visual studio code and made the calculator.py to act as the application.
-I created a script to act as a basic calculator with the functions of addition and subtraction, I added comments to help me rememeber what does what and as well as an explaination if another coder were to look at my work.
-Once this was done I tested to see if my code worked the way I intented it to using "python calculator.py".
-It worked as desired so I made my first commit.
-I also added files for dependencies,unit testing,a .gitignore file and I also updated the calculator.py file as can be seen in my commits.
+First I opened Azure DevOps and created a new project, I then git cloned that repository via visual studio code.Once this was done I created calculator.py and I had my first commit from the Azure not from the visual studio I then pushed the new code to my local machine using viusal studio.
+Then I used git to get the gihub connected, Then on viusal studio code I added dependencies.txt, .gitignore and an empty test file.
+Next I commited the chnages and pushed them to both environments.

 Application Features